U.N. declares Somali famine over for now

 Al Shabaab denied a hunger crisis persisted, accused relief groups of misleading Somalis and said it would not lift a ban imposed on more than a dozen aid agencies.

-"There is no pretext for them," Sheikh Ali Mohamud Rage, al Shabaab spokesman told Reuters Friday.
+"There is no pretext for them," Sheikh Ali Mohamud Rage, al Shabaab spokesman told Reuters on Friday.

 "Let those in Kenyan (refugee) camps and in Mogadishu come to us.
 There is no hunger in the areas under our control."